 This structure provides the foundation for a platform that enables Self Sovereign Identity.
 Indy is an alternative to shared social media platforms (where a large amount of information is stored centrally under the control of a private organization) or centralized information hubs (where the hub mediates the identity and activity of the participants).
 Users are in control of their data and how it is used.

 CONNECTING WITH INDY AGENTS

 Indy provides the platform to support exchange of Verifiable Credentials and Proofs, but for widespread adoption software applications need to understand how to interact with the Indy Ledger and with each other, and this is where Indy Agents come into play.

-Indy Agents are independent software applications.
-Indy Agents manage Credentials on behalf of a person or organizational (in a data store known as a Wallet), or they can manage multiple Wallets on behalf of a number of participants.
+Acting as independent software applications, Indy Agents manage Credentials on behalf of a person or organizational (in a data store known as a Wallet), or they can manage multiple Wallets on behalf of a number of participants.

 Before Indy Agents can exchange information and collaborate they must first establish a Connection - this is done by exchanging information through an Invitation and Connection Protocol.
-The Invitation can be sent from one agent to another via a text message or email, a link on a web site, or many other means such as a scanned QR code.
-The Connection Protocol includes information for the Agents to understand how to communicate with each other (an endpoint, supported protocols, routing information, etc.).
+The Invitation can be sent from one agent to another via a text message or email, a link on a web site, or many other means including a scanned QR code.
+The Connection Protocol includes information for the Agents to understand how to communicate with each other (including an endpoint, supported protocols, routing information, etc.).